griptape-ai/griptape-docs/docs/griptape-cloud/getting-started/quickstart-scratch.md

 | .env | Currently, Griptape Cloud uses .env files to set application environment variables.
 This file should have KEY=VALUE pairs for any variables you'd like set in your application's container |
 | requirements.txt | The list of libraries your application depends upon inclusive of the version of the __griptape__ framework you are targetting. |

+!!! warning

+    Currently Griptape Structures like Agents, Pipelines, and Workflows will default to using OpenAI if a specific driver is not implemented in the application.
+Make sure you either set an __OPENAI_API_KEY__ value in your __.env__ or load up your appropriate alternative credentials.

 Here is a sample application template you can use as a starting point for your app.

 ```py title="app.py"